CoScale/docs/_docs_agent/plugins/mongodb.md

 description: Information on the metrics collected by the CoScale MongoDB plugin.
 ---

 > MongoDB is an open-source, document database designed for ease of development and scaling.
+MongoDB stores data using a flexible document data model that is similar to JSON.
+Documents contain one or more fields, including arrays, binary data and sub-documents.
+Fields can vary from document to document.
+This flexibility allows development teams to evolve the data model rapidly as their application requirements change.
+When you need to lock down your data model, optional document validation enforces the rules you choose.
+Unlike most NoSQL databases, MongoDB provides comprehensive secondary indexes, including geospatial and text search, as well as extensive security and aggregation capabilities.

 More information on: [https://www.mongodb.com/](https://www.mongodb.com/)